markusdr/iphoto-relocate/README.md

 So the script simulates a missing "relocate masters" or "relocate originals" functionality for iPhoto.

+After running the script, iPhoto will work just as before.
+When you click on a photo, iPhoto will follow the symbolic link and display the photo.
+You can still quickly flip through your large collection of photos, unless you have a very slow connection to your external drive (all USB drives and most NAS drives should be fine).

-Note that the alternative, simpler method of just copying the whole iPhoto library to your NAS drive is not recommended and may result in data loss.
+Note that the alternative, simpler method of just copying the whole iPhoto library to a NAS drive is not recommended and may result in data loss.
 See a discussion [here](https://discussions.apple.com/thread/54372780).